 If the manufacturing facility at our corporate headquarters or the equipment in it is damaged or destroyed, we may not be able to quickly or economically replace our manufacturing capacity or replace it at all.
-In the event of a temporary or protracted loss of this facility or equipment, we might not be able to transfer manufacturing to a third party.
-Even if we could transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with the necessary regulatory requirements and we would need FDA approval before selling any products manufactured at that facility.
-Such an event could delay our clinical trials or, if our product candidates are approved by the FDA, reduce our product sales.
+If such an event occurs, the supply of MM-398 and our other product candidates would be interrupted.
+In the event of a temporary or protracted loss of this facility or equipment, we might not be able to transfer manufacturing to a third party and could lose potential revenue from the sales of MM-398 and any other product candidates for which we obtain regulatory approval.
+Even if we could transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with the necessary regulatory requirements and we would need FDA approval before selling MM-398 or any other products manufactured at that facility.
+Such an event could delay our clinical trials or reduce our product sales of MM-398 and any other product candidates that are approved by the FDA.